Rosemary Davis: My name is Rosemary E. Davis, and I was born on March 6, 1924.

 Rosemary Davis: Yup

-Phil Morse: Oftentimes we see photographs of lots of trolleys and the barns in kind of rough shape.
-Ever see any activity at the car barns when trolleys were being moved around or cars being pulled out?
+Phil Morse: Oftentimes we see photographs of lots of trolleys and barns in kind of rough shape.
+(Did you) ever see any activity at the car barns when trolleys were being moved around or cars being pulled out?

 Rosemary Davis: Not that I remember.
 I guess I’m not very…